Robert Eures

-Robert Eures (dates of birth and death unknown) was a noted English cricketer of the mid-18th century.
-He came from Bexley in Kent and played for Kent county cricket teams as well as for All-England.
-He is known to have been a good batsman and he was frequently involved in single wicket tournaments which were very popular during his career and attracted high stakes.
+Robert Eures (dates of birth and death unknown) was an English cricketer of the mid-Georgian period.
+He came from Bexley in Kent, and played for both Bexley Cricket Club and the Kent county team, as well as for England.
+A top-class player, Eures made numerous appearances in historically important matches, both eleven-a-side and single wicket.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)
+He is known to have been a good batsman, and was frequently involved in single wicket events, which were very popular during his career, attracting high stakes.